 The Student Right to Know and Campus Security Act was signed into law in November 1990.
 Title II of this act was known as the Crime Awareness and Security Act.
 It requires institutions participating in the student financial aid program under Title IV of the Higher Education Act of 1965 to disclose information about campus safety policies and procedures, and to provide statistics concerning certain crimes that occur on campus.
 It was amended and renamed the Jeanne Clery Act in October 1998.
 In March 2013, the Violence Against Women Reauthorization Act of 2013 (VAWA) was signed into law.
 These changes require institutions to also disclose statistics, policies and programs related to dating violence, domestic violence, sexual assault and stalking among other changes.
-In compliance with the act, Webb Institute publishes and distributes this information by October 1st of each year.
-Note that for the 2020-2021 academic year, this deadline was extended to December 31, 2020.
+In compliance with the act, Webb Institute publishes and distributes this information by October 1st of each year, except for the submissions of data from the 2019 calendar year, for which deadline was extended to December 31, 2020.